aws-samples/aws-ecs-on-outposts/README.md

 ## Requirements
 * Update providers file with your information
 * Terraform version v0.13
-* Create or modifty tfvar file with your information (under vars folder)
+* Create or modify tfvar file with your information (under vars folder)
 * You must have installed and configured an AWS Outposts in your on-premises datacenter.